 The patented pi pallet is the first lightweight pallet that can compete with wood.
 The pi pallet is a hybrid of durable corrugated material and heat-treated wood bonded with industrial strength adhesive.
 It handles the loads asked of most wood pallets in spite of being 60-70% lighter (15, 19, and 23 lbs. for the light, standard, and heavyweight versions respectively, vs. 40-50 for standard wood pallets).

 What the pi pallet can do for you

 The pi pallet’s lower weight generates substantial fuel-related savings for air cargo and LTL shippers–who pay by the pound–from the first use.
 The pi pallet is reusable and recyclable.
 And with a retail price competitive with wood pallets in most regions, it’s an investment that pays immediate dividends.
 The pi pallet is green technology that saves you money.

 There are other lightweight pallets, notably corrugated and plastic.
-But none of these alternatives can carry the loads of wood.
-And the few that rack can’t handle much weight.
+But these alternatives can’t carry the loads of wood.
+And the few that rack won’t support much weight.
 The pi pallet is the first lightweight pallet that handles most loads asked of wood.

-Reusable and recyclable, the pi pallet has impressive “green” credentials.
-Wood pallets are recyclable, but due to nails, staples, or extensive damage, that’s often more trouble than it’s worth.
+Reusable and recyclable, the pi pallet has impressive green credentials.
+Wood pallets are recyclable, but due to nails, staples, or extensive damage, the process is often more trouble than it’s worth.
 Many users pay to have them hauled away and junked.
 As a result, wood pallets currently occupy an estimated 2-3% of US landfill space.
 Of course, fuel savings are another environmental benefit of the pi pallet.

 Offering the technology modern firms demand

 The pi pallet is customizable with printing of bar codes, logos, and anything else you need.
 It is also RFID-ready for the increasing number of companies that choose to exploit tracking technology.
 By tagging every pallet, food distributors can track down suspect shipments quickly and dramatically reduce the cost of recalls.
 Indeed, in early 2011 the U.S. government passed a major FDA overhaul that includes a provision requiring electronic “farm-to-fork” traceability of all fruits and vegetables.
 It’s likely pallets with RFID will be part of industry’s compliance.
 And pharmaceutical firms can weed out counterfeit drugs.

 Safe in the warehouse and crossing the oceans